senior-buddy/carrot-ios/README.md

 ## 🌎 Sessions

+Sessions are central to Carrot apps.
+A session is responsible for two things:

+1. Managing authentication via some underlying protocol.
+2. Providing a clean interface to the WebSocket used to relay messages to/from the Carrot server.

+There are two types of sessions in Carrot: `CarrotSession` and `CustomCarrotSession`.
+The difference between the two lies in the underlying protocol: `CarrotSession` uses the Picnic Protocol and `CustomCarrotSession` allows for a custom protocol that conforms to `SessionDriver`.

+### CarrotSession

+### CustomCarrotSession

+#### SessionDriver

 ## ✉️ Messages

 Messages in Carrot are how information about events gets encoded and packaged for the server-side to broadcast to other clients in the same session.
 In Swift, they are represented by the `Message<T: Codable>` struct: